 You don’t have to be a professional photographer to take product photos.
-Instead, try some of these short-cuts and photo hacks to connect with your shoppers and achieve higher sales.
-Great product photos also help with dynamic product ads for your Facebook marketing agency.
+Instead, try short-cuts and photo hacks to connect with your shoppers and increase sales.
+Great images also help with dynamic product ads for your Facebook marketing agency.

 Fundamentals of Product Photos

-Product images are not only a testament to the quality of your product but also a window into your ecommerce store, creating these two important effects:
+Product images are not only a testament to the quality of your product but also a window into your eCommerce store, creating these two significant effects:

 Your product images shape the first impressions of your visitors.
 It can influence snap-decision as to whether they want to keep shopping or find another store.

-When taking product photos, there are 3 key elements to focus on:
+When taking product photos, there are three key elements to focus on:

 - Extending customer lifecycle.